 How does Evrysdi work?

-Evrysdi works by addressing the underlying cause of SMA: a low amount of survival motor neuron (SMN) protein.
-This protein is essential to the health of motor neurons, which are the nerve cells that control muscle movement.
+Evrysdi works by addressing the underlying cause of SMA, which is a low amount of survival motor neuron (SMN) protein.
+This protein is essential to the health of motor neurons, or nerve cells that control muscle movement.

 Messenger RNA (mRNA) is the molecule that guides protein production.
 Cells first transcribe the genetic information that a gene contains into mRNA.
 They then translate this information into a protein.
 There are several integral steps in the process.
 Problems in any of these steps can affect overall protein production.
 The unstable nature of the SMN protein that cells produce from the SMN2 gene is the result of such a problem.